 Don’t be Accused of Drug Diversion: How to Safely Handle Controlled Substances

-Drug diversion is the act of intentionally, illegally taking controlled substances.
+Drug diversion is the act of intentionally, or illegally taking controlled substances.
+As a nurse, being accused of drug diversion can be scary.

 As a result of the increased number of healthcare providers who divert and abuse controlled substances, employers have had to put practices into place to alert them to possible diversion.
 Nurses who divert drugs pose a significant risk to patients.

 But I didn’t divert!
-Imagine being accused of diverting drugs when you didn’t!
+Imagine being a nurse accused of drug diversion when you didn’t!

 Warning signs of diversion include: